Sale of a Residential Leasehold Property - Pricing

 • Pay off your existing mortgage and obtain discharge documents from the lender

-• Forward the post completion paperwork to the buyer’s solicitor
+• Forward the post completion paperwork to the buyer’s legal representative

 We’re not like many other law firms; we only practice law in a few specialist areas that require skill, knowledge and experience.
 Call or email for a no obligation chat with one of our partners.